Your Personal Best, a Science Fiction Story, Part 3

 I heal mostly children now because it seems to be safest.
 With parental consent and care, they get the follow-up treatment they need.
 Occasionally I make exceptions and heal adults when someone takes responsibility for their emotional well-being afterward.

 All of us are damaged goods.

 Our ability to reach our full potential is already disturbed before we’re even born.
 Our mother’s health, her age, her diet, the antibodies and hormones in her womb all play a part in our health; they impact our longevity and vigor.
 The trauma of birth itself causes us harm, quite dramatically in some cases.
-It causes cerebral palsy, mental retardation and a host of other problems, but fortunately most of us get off much lighter.
+It causes cerebral palsy, mental disabilities and a host of other problems, but fortunately most of us get off much lighter.
 Viruses and illnesses we suffer, injuries, our diet, our habits and our environments damage us even more.
 Living itself wears down our genes until they can no longer faithfully reproduce.

 Not only do we have potential curled up in our genes, we also have destruction hiding in there as well.
 We have genes that are harmful to us.
 In those of us who are lucky, those genes aren’t turned on but most of us only stay lucky so long.
-Eventually, something gets to us, cancer, autoimmune disease, kidney disease, or some other deadly beast.
+Eventually, something gets to us, cancer, heart disease, autoimmune disease, kidney disease, or some other deadly beast.